Ernie Whitt: Toronto Blue Jays (1977–89)

-Whitt saw very little playing time with the Blue Jays in 1977.
+Whitt began the 1977 season in the minors, but after an injury to Rick Cerone, he was called up to the Blue Jays in May to serve as the second-string catcher behind Alan Ashby.
+However, Whitt saw very little playing time with the Blue Jays in 1977.
 Appearing in 23 games, he hit .171 with no home runs and 6 RBI.
+Whitt's major league season ended on August 16, when Cerone was reinstated from the disabled list and resumed working in tandem with Ashby.
+Whitt was sent back to the minors and was not recalled in September.

-In 1978, he saw even less time with Toronto, playing in just two games, going hitless in four at-bats.
+In 1978, he spent most of the year in triple-A. Called up in September to Toronto, he played in just two games, going hitless in four at-bats.
 In 1979, Whitt spent the entire season with the Syracuse Chiefs, the Blue Jays AAA affiliate in the International League.
 Whitt speculated in his autobiography that Blue Jays manager Roy Hartsfield had a low opinion of his potential, as most of the catching duties went to Alan Ashby and Rick Cerone.
 With Hartsfield's departure prior to the 1980 season, new manager Bobby Mattick expanded Whitt's role as a player, and Whitt remained with the club for the next ten years.

 In 1980, Whitt became the Blue Jays starting catcher, as he appeared in 106 games, hitting .237 with six home runs and 34 RBI.
 He saw his numbers slip in 1981, as Whitt hit .236 with a home run and 16 RBI in 74 games during the strike-shortened season.
 On May 15 of the latter year, his fly ball was caught by Cleveland Indian outfielder Rick Manning for the final out of Len Barker's perfect game.

 Whitt broke out offensively in 1982.
 Throughout 105 games, he hit .261 with 11 home runs and 42 RBI for the Blue Jays.
 His 11 home runs ranked third on the team.